Mahfuzur Rahman Khan: Career

-After passing his matric his wish was to study Photography abroad but was advised to work for six months to a year first to gain experience.
+After passing his matric his wish was to study photography abroad but was advised to work for six months to a year first to gain experience.
 Taking this advice he began working as an assistant film director in 1966.
-Although his eye for calculating frames and imagining shots in his mind was invaluable to this role, his heart was really set on being a cinematographer.
-Whilst on set, two of the camera assistants sensed his desire and so in the evenings they would teach Mahfouz the fine art of loading a film camera.
-This meant splitting 1000 film reels into three parts (300, 300, and 400) in a completely dark room, measuring by hand and the imagination.
-He loved this process, his favourite part was hearing the click sound of the shutter after loading the film.
 In 1972 he started his professional work as a cinematographer for the movie Kaccher Gore.

-His teacher was renowned cinematographer Abdul Latif Bachchu.
-From the outset he was fortunate to work with very experienced talented cinematographers like Shadon Roy, Baby Islam, Abdul Salam, Abzal Chowdury, Arun Roy, Rafiqul Bari Chowdhury who he recounted would pick up his phone call at 3AM if he needed help and Abdus Samad who gave him precious advice on shooting in black and white.
+His teacher was cinematographer Abdul Latif Bachchu.
+From the outset he worked with cinematographers like Shadon Roy, Baby Islam, Abdul Salam, Abzal Chowdury, Arun Roy, and Rafiqul Bari Chowdhury.